There’s no such thing as a small portion of paella, so what do you do when you’ve cooked for six but only two of you are eating?

 Related: How To Reheat Jambalaya

-How to reheat paella on the stove:
+How to reheat paella on the stove

 - Serve immediately with one of these fantastic side dishes for paella.

 Stirring is important on the stove to make sure the rice isn’t sticking to the bottom of the pan.
+But you need to balance this with keeping as much moisture in the pan as you can.

 Opening the lid to stir the paella too often will let out all the steam, and you could end up with dry paella.
 If the paella does start to go dry, you can always add more water in.